Daily Forecast | The latest from WRDW/WAGT First Alert Meteorologist Tim Strong

-The cold front finally moves through Sunday morning, which will push rain chances east of the area during the day.
+A cold front finally moves through Sunday, which will push rain chances east of the area during the day.
+An isolated shower can’t be ruled out Sunday morning.
 Most of Sunday currently looks dry with partly cloudy skies and highs close to 80 in the afternoon.
-Winds will be out of the west between 8-12 mph.
+Winds will be a little breezy out of the west between 10-15 mph.

 Copyright 2020 WRDW/WAGT.
 All rights reserved.